University of Georgia, History

 |Location:||Georgia, United States|

-The History Department and African Studies Institute at the University of Georgia invite applications for a tenure-track Assistant Professorship specializing in the history of eastern Africa, broadly conceived.
-Candidates must have a PhD at the time of appointment and demonstrate a strong commitment to teaching and research.
-Special consideration will be given to candidates who share research interests with members of the History Department in areas such as the history of imperialism, capitalism, slavery, race, gender or Islam.
+The History Department at the University of Georgia invites applications for a tenure-track Assistant Professorship specializing in the United States in the Civil War Era, 1840-1880.
+Candidates must expect to have a PhD at the time of appointment and demonstrate a strong commitment to teaching and research.
+Special consideration will be given to candidates whose work focuses on the African American experience, gender, capitalism, and/or the environment.

 The Franklin College of Arts and Sciences, its many units, and the University of Georgia are committed to increasing the diversity of its faculty and students, and sustaining a work and learning environment that is inclusive.
 Women, minorities and people with disabilities are encouraged to apply.
 The University of Georgia is an EEO/AA institution.